9.3 Exchanges between young people and policy-makers on global issues

 On this page

 Consultation processes between the ministries are regulated in the Joint Rules of Procedure of the Federal Ministries (Gemeinsame Geschäftsordnung der Bundesministerien, GGO).
-The ministries are free to choose their own approaches on how to address e.g. young people.
+The ministries are free to choose their own approaches on how to address e.g. young people (Available in German).
 Youth conferences help to support the dialogue with policy-makers:

-The national steering platform for the implementation of the Global Action Programme Education for Sustainable Development (Weltaktionsprogramm Bildung für nachhaltige Entwicklung) includes an expert forum on 'Non-formal and informal learning/youth' with representatives of various youth organisations.
+The national steering platform for the implementation of the Global Action Programme Education for Sustainable Development (Weltaktionsprogramm Bildung für nachhaltige Entwicklung) includes an expert forum on 'Non-formal and informal learning/youth' (available in German) with representatives of various youth organisations .
 The Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung) has overall control.

-In the UNICEF Youth Council (UNICEF-Juniorbeirat), children and young people advise UNICEF Germany on programmes and projects.
-Since 2016, UNICEF has also given young people the opportunity to get involved in various programmes designed to build a better future for children and young people worldwide.
+In the UNICEF Youth Council (UNICEF-Juniorbeirat), young people advise UNICEF Germany on programmes and projects.
+With its own activities, such as #sprayforpeace, #ActOnClimate or the Red Hand Day, the Youth Council campaigns for a better future for children and young people throughout the world.

-At federal state level, for example, the youth advisory boards of youth initiatives created under the sustainability strategies in Baden-Württemberg (Wir ernten was wir säen, Jugendbeirat) give young people a platform to talk about sustainable action with representatives from politics, academia, business and civil society.
-In 2013 and 2014, the state of Brandenburg carried out youth fora (Jugendforum) when developing and further implementing its sustainability strategy.
+At federal state level, for example, the youth advisory boards of youth initiatives created under the sustainability strategies in Baden-Württemberg (available in German) give young people a platform to talk about sustainable action with representatives from politics, academia, business and civil society.

 Each year, two Youth Delegates (Jugenddelegierte) go with the delegation of the German federal government to the General Assembly of the United Nations in New York.
 They represent the interests of young people together with Youth Delegates from other countries.
 The German UN Youth Delegates take part in the meeting of the Commission on Social Development (CSocD) as representatives of non-governmental organisations.
 Youth Delegates in Germany are appointed for one year.
 They go through an application and selection process.
 The Youth Delegate programme is supported by the United Nations Association of Germany (Deutsche Gesellschaft für die Vereinten Nationen) and the German National Committee for International Youth Work (Deutsches Nationalkomitee für internationale Jugendarbeit, DNK).